bicycle1885/Fmt.jl/README.md

 # └───────────────┘             └───────────────┘
 ```

-This formatting syntax is borrowed from [Python's Format String Syntax](https://docs.python.org/3/library/string.html#format-string-syntax), which is ported to C++ as [C++20 std::format](https://en.cppreference.com/w/cpp/utility/format) and Rust as [std::fmt](https://doc.rust-lang.org/std/fmt/).
+The syntax of f-strings is borrowed from [Python's Format String Syntax](https://docs.python.org/3/library/string.html#format-string-syntax), which is ported to C++ as [C++20 std::format](https://en.cppreference.com/w/cpp/utility/format) and Rust as [std::fmt](https://doc.rust-lang.org/std/fmt/).
-See the next sections for details of the syntax and its semantic supported by Fmt.jl.
+See the next sections for details of the syntax and semantic supported by Fmt.jl.

 ## Syntax